Relocation· 8 min read

 The HDB question, honestly

 HDB’s dog-owning rules are stricter than most UK expats expect, but there’s a coherent logic behind them: HDB flats are dense, share walls, and the approved list is built around breeds with low nuisance risk in high-density living.
-That means small-to-medium dogs, one per household, licensed.
+That means small-to-medium dogs — one dog per flat, licensed, alongside up to two cats.
+Breaching the breed or number rules carries an HDB fine of up to SGD 4,000, separate from the AVS licensing offence.

 The strictest enforcement flag isn’t breed — it’s noise.
-HDB pet complaints run to a few hundred a year and most concern excessive barking rather than the animal’s breed on paper.
+Most pet complaints to town councils concern excessive barking rather than the animal’s breed on paper.
 If you’re in an HDB flat with an approved breed but the dog barks constantly at deliveries, expect the town council to be in touch.

 If you’re planning to live in an HDB flat and want a dog that isn’t on the approved list, your options are three:

-- Move to private property.
-Condos apply the AVS list plus their own MCST rules, and MCSTs vary a lot — some are permissive, some restrictive.
+1. Move to private property.
+Condos apply the AVS rules plus their own MCST by-laws, and MCSTs vary a lot — some are permissive, some restrictive.
+The national cap in private premises is three cats and dogs in aggregate, of which at most one may be a specified dog.

-- Reconsider the breed.
-The approved HDB list has genuinely excellent family dogs on it — Cocker Spaniels, Havanese, Cavaliers, Miniature Schnauzers, and several poodle variants that suit expat family life well.
+3. Reconsider the breed.
+The approved HDB list runs to 61 breeds and has genuinely excellent family dogs on it — Bichon Havanese, Cavalier King Charles Spaniels, Miniature Schnauzers, and several poodle variants that suit expat family life well.
+Note that the Cocker Spaniel is not on the general list; it qualifies only as a retired K-9 dog.

-- Banker’s guarantee.
-SGD 5,000 held by AVS as security against complaints or incidents.
-Refundable when you leave Singapore, provided nothing has been drawn against it.
+• Banker’s guarantee.
+SGD 2,000 for a Part 2 breed, SGD 5,000 for a Part 1 breed, held by AVS as security.
+It is forfeitable if the leash-and-muzzle rule is breached or the dog is reported missing, and refundable when you leave Singapore provided nothing has been drawn against it.

-- Housing constraint.
-Specified-breed dogs cannot be kept in HDB flats.
-Condo MCSTs that permit them are common but not universal; a short-list of MCST-friendly buildings emerges quickly in the expat community if you ask around.
+• Housing constraint.
+Specified dogs cannot be kept in HDB flats at all, and private premises may hold at most one.
+Condo MCSTs that permit them are common but not universal.

 None of this is prohibitive.
-It is, however, more paperwork and more day-to-day discipline than a UK owner will be used to.
+It is, however, more paperwork and more day-to-day discipline than a UK owner will be used to, and non-compliance carries a fine of up to SGD 5,000.
 Owners who arrive with a specified breed and treat the muzzle rule as optional attract attention very quickly.

-The prohibited list is short but strict.
-Pit Bulls (and any Pit Bull-type cross), Tosa Inus, and the small number of similarly-classified breeds on AVS’s current list cannot be imported into Singapore.
-If your dog is on this list or looks like a Pit Bull cross (which AVS assesses at the border), the practical position is that the animal will not clear customs.
+If your dog is on this list, or looks like a Pit Bull cross (which AVS assesses), the practical position is that the animal will not clear the border.

 If you have any doubt about your dog’s breed classification — particularly if it’s a rescue with unclear parentage — get a written breed opinion from your current vet before the move, and confirm with AVS in advance.
 This is one situation where a professional pet relocation service earns its money, because they will flag the issue before your dog is on a flight.